 Mr Potter winced when he caught sight of his younger son, his own robes of black relieved only by the gold phoenix cufflinks he wore in remembrance of battles won and lives lost.
 He adjusted his plain-wire spectacles and tried to focus on his daughter, who stood beside him in slightly more conservative, if still painfully fashionable, attire, only to observe that she was perhaps more afflicted than he at the sight of her brother.

-“He could show Rose a thing or two about dressing up,” Lily thought to herself, unwilling to say such a thing aloud in her distinguished father’s presence.
+“He could show Rose a thing or two about dressing up,” Lily thought, unwilling to say such a thing aloud in her distinguished father’s presence.

 Lily was not the first of her family to wonder how Rose could have been born with all the brains while Albus was born with all the looks.
 He was a handsome wizard somewhere beneath all those layers of clothes, all of those collars and numerous cravat folds overshadowing the finely-sculpted nose and cheekbones set in contrast to his deep-set eyes of emerald green and the curls of raven hair that splayed across his ivory forehead.
 It seemed a waste that this beauty had been granted to a wizard, but it was his singular appearance that made him useful throughout the courts of Europe, a popular figure of fashion never suspected of being anything other than an empty-headed dandy whose wealth and family reputation had given him the key to hidden rooms and secrets of a sort Lily could not begin to imagine.